 Who can attend Prayer & Action?

-Prayer and Action is open to all high school students, including those entering 9th grade in the Fall and to any current seniors who will be graduating in the Spring.
+Prayer and Action is open to all high school students, including those who are current 9th grade in the Fall and to any current seniors who will be graduating in the Spring (2020-2021).
 If bringing a parish group, we require one adult chaperone for every seven youth.
 If you bring both boys and girls, you must bring both male and female chaperones.

 “It is our hope that participants will realize that mission work can occur in our own back yard.
 Participants have commented that the experience was a life changing event.
 Their faith was broadened and many new friendships were made.”— Sr. Barbara Ellen Apaceller, CSJ